apache/flink-ml/docs/content/docs/try-flink-ml/python/quick-start.md

-Given that you have followed this [guideline]({{< ref "docs/development/build-and-install#build-and-install-python-sdk" >}}), you would have already built Flink ML's Java SDK.
+Given that you have followed this [guideline]({{< ref "docs/development/build-and-install#build-and-install-python-sdk" >}}), you would have already built Flink ML's Python SDK.
 Now, you need to copy the generated library files to Flink's folder with the following commands.

 ```shell